filwaitman/whatever-rest-framework/README.md

 ## DISCLAIMER:

 This is WIP.
 Next steps I can think:
-- Add support to override attributes per endpoint (as a method decorator maybe?)
 - Add support to framework=Django
 - Add support to ORM=Django
 - Review the TODOs I have left in the project